ChisomChioke/Customer-Value-Revenue-Optimization-in-Online-Retail/README.md

 This project analyzes **1.06M+ transactions** from a UK-based online gift retailer (2009-2011) to build an end-to-end customer analytics framework that identifies **£1.45M in revenue preservation and growth opportunities** through segment-specific pricing and retention strategies.
 The analysis demonstrates how to shift resource allocation from volume-driven to value-weighted approaches using data-driven customer segmentation and lifetime value modeling.

 All code, methodology, and detailed analysis can be found in the Jupyter notebook: [GitHub Repository Link](https://github.com/ChisomChioke/Customer-Value-Revenue-Optimization-in-Online-Retail/blob/main/Customer_Value_%26_Revenue_Optimization.ipynb).
-A one-page summary is contained in this document: [1-page Summary](https://drive.google.com/file/d/1wCHCl68QhohyY__U6K_cSh8gBmKT_qJF/view)
+A one-page summary is contained in this document: [One-page Summary](https://drive.google.com/file/d/1wCHCl68QhohyY__U6K_cSh8gBmKT_qJF/view).

 ## Business Objective
 Most customer engagement strategies apply uniform pricing, discounts, and retention spending across the entire customer base, ignoring that customer value is highly concentrated and unevenly exposed to churn risk.
 This misallocates resources by over-investing in low-value segments while under-protecting high-value customers, ultimately eroding both margin and long-term profitability.